girobusan/latid/docs/en/required_knowledge.md

 ---

-The idea behind Laitid is to create static site developer tool, oriented to general public, so to minimize required skill level for content editor/developer.
+The idea behind Laitid is to create static site developer tool, oriented to general public, and to minimize required skill level for content editor/developer.

-This is a list of skills, which you'll need to learn in order to use Latid.
-The document lists only skills, required for maintaining site content.
-You need separate set of skills in order to publish your content.

 To run a Latid site
 -------------------